Rust-GCC/gccrs/gcc/ada/doc/gnat_ugn/gnat_and_program_execution.rst

 means that the above example will in fact "work" reliably, that is, it will produce the expected results.
-However, you should nevertheless avoid code such as this if possible because it's not portable and may not functin as you expect with all compilers.
+However, you should nevertheless avoid code such as this if possible because it's not portable and may not function as you expect with all compilers.

 .. _Atomic_Variables_and_Optimization: